Douglas MacArthur: Champagne-Marne offensive

-Battle of Saint-Mihiel and Meuse-Argonne Offensive
+Battle of Saint-Mihiel and Meuse-Argonne offensive

 The 42nd Division earned a few weeks rest, returning to the line for the Battle of Saint-Mihiel on 12 September 1918.
-The Allied advance proceeded rapidly and MacArthur was awarded a fifth Silver Star for his leadership of the 84th Infantry Brigade.
-In his later life he still recalled something peculiar:
+The Allied advance proceeded rapidly, and MacArthur was awarded a fifth Silver Star for his leadership of the 84th Infantry Brigade.
+In his later life he recalled:

 He received a sixth Silver Star for his participation in a raid on the night of 25–26 September.
 The 42nd Division was relieved on the night of 30 September and moved to the Argonne sector where it relieved the 1st Division on the night of 11 October.
 On a reconnaissance the next day, MacArthur was gassed again, earning a second Wound Chevron.

 The 42nd Division's participation in the Meuse–Argonne offensive began on 14 October when it attacked with both brigades.
 That evening, a conference was called to discuss the attack, during which Major General Charles P. Summerall, commander of V Corps, telephoned and demanded that Châtillon be taken by 18:00 the next evening.
 An aerial photograph had been obtained that showed a gap in the German barbed wire to the northeast of Châtillon.
-Lieutenant Colonel Walter E. Bare—the commander of the 167th Infantry—proposed an attack from that direction, where the defenses seemed least imposing, covered by a machine-gun barrage.
+Lieutenant Colonel Walter E. Bare—the commander of the 167th Infantry—proposed an attack from that direction, covered by a machine-gun barrage.
 MacArthur adopted this plan.
-He was wounded, but not severely, while verifying the existence of the gap in the barbed wire.
-As he mentioned to William Addleman Ganoe a few years later while superintendent at West Point, MacArthur personally led a reconnaissance patrol of soldiers into no man's land at night to confirm the gap that Bare mentioned to him earlier.
-The Germans saw them and shot at MacArthur and the squad with artillery and machine guns.
+He was wounded, but not severely, while leading a reconnaissance patrol into no man's land at night to confirm the existence of the gap in the barbed wire.
+As he mentioned to William Addleman Ganoe a few years later, the Germans saw them and shot at MacArthur and the squad with artillery and machine guns.
 MacArthur was the sole survivor of the patrol, claiming it was a miracle that he survived.
-He confirmed that there was indeed a huge exposed gap in that area due to the lack of enemy gunfire coming from that area.
+He confirmed that there was indeed an enormous, exposed gap in that area due to the lack of enemy gunfire coming from that area.